valentinomiazzo/mic_js/README.md

                       // This is useful to the 2nd developer.
 It clarifies how to implement the interface.
 ```

+## What problem solves? ##

+Javascript is a scripting language, it was not designed for large code bases.
+Nevertheless every conceivable API is making its way in browsers making them the perfect playground for new generations.
+Node.js  has broken the wall and made possible to use Javascript outside browsers.
+As Atwood's Law says 'any application that can be written in JavaScript will eventually be written in JavaScript'.

+`Mic.js` tries to address the problem of the large scale Javascript programming by introducing the Design by Contract in the toolbox of the developer.

+`Mic.js` allows to attach pre and post conditions to instance methods of a class.
+These pre and post conditions are checked at runtime when the method is invoked.

+With this simple mechanism the developer can properly communicate the contract bound to a method.
+For example, by checking the type of each parameter it is possible to define the signature of a method.

+But there is more.
+Contracts aren't declarative, they're imperative.
+In other words pre and post conditions contains code.
+Complex constraints can be implemented like those around variadic methods.

+`Mic.js` is very helpful when writing frameworks.
+We can attach pre and post conditions to abstract methods, in other words we can enforce a contract on a interface.
+The contract is inherited by the classes implementing the interface and, thanks to mix-ins, a class can implement multiple interfaces.
+This is really powerful.

+`Mic.js` watches your back doing some checks under the hoods.
+For example it warns when you try to instantiate a class with abstract methods or when it finds that you are violating the covariance and contravariance rules.

 ## Docs and examples ##

 Docs are available [here](build/docs/classes/Mic.html).
 Anyway, since it extends `In.js` and `Mxr.js`, you may want to read [here](https://rawgit.com/valentinomiazzo/in_js/master/build/docs/classes/In.html) and [here](https://rawgit.com/valentinomiazzo/mxr_js/master/build/docs/classes/Mxr.html).